lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Large Team Collaboration and Distribution
  ## Where does this pattern apply?
--This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This scenario applies to situations where users are working with a large team, where the complexity for collaboration and distribution needs grows beyond using just a workspace.
+In this scenario, the recommendation is to use a workspace for collaboration and a app for distribution.

 ## Type of Questions this Session will Address
 *	What does a large Team Collaboration scenario look like?